viesual/Firefox-CSS-for-MacOS/README.md

 It switches automatically between dark & light mode, depending on system settings.
 Changes only affect colors, a few margins and paddings - no repositionings.
 Some colors still need to be adjusted, it's a work in progress.
-I use this file on a daily basis, if some updates from Apple or Mozilla break the adjustments I will update the necessary fields.
+I use this file on a daily basis, if some updates from Apple or Mozilla break the adjustments I will update the affected properties

 ## How to use